 There is a WIP setup guide maintained here:

-It's written in LaTeX.
+It's written in Sphinx.

 There is also a WIP git repository with most of the needed configuration files and scripts to follow the steps explained in the guide: